In this interview, Ted will answer a frequently asked question, “Should I Invest in Real Estate or Stocks?”

 In “Should I Invest in Real Estate or Stocks?” the topics we’ll be discussing are:

-- Investing in Real Estate vs. Stocks
+- Real Estate Investment vs. Stocks

-- Alternative Real Estate Investing
+- Alternative Real Estate Investment Options

 Want to learn how to get started in real estate investing?
 Would you like to buy mortgage-free homes for pennies on the dollar?
 Or earn double-digit interest rates secured by real estate?
 Then you don’t want to miss this FREE Auction List offer.

-Investing in Real Estate vs. Stocks
+Real Estate Investment vs. Stocks

 Investors can earn amazing profits in either the real estate or stock market, and Ted Thomas is not against stock market investing.
 However, Ted has decades of experience in real estate investing, including over 30 years of experience in alternative real estate investing, and Ted prefers real estate for the following reasons: